Last updated: June 12, 2026

 What is a final dispositor in astrology?

 A final dispositor is the planet that ends every rulership chain in your chart.
 It sits in its own sign and disposits every other planet, directly or by chain.
-Most charts do not have one; when a chart does, that planet organizes the rest.
+Most charts do not have one; when a chart does, astrologers read that planet as an important organizing testimony.

 How do I find my final dispositor?